BrickMark/BrickMark-BMT-Token/README.md

 ## Qestions to clarify

-- Vested: Mint can still mint to vested address.
-Should be allowed or not?
-- Vested: PayDividend can still mint to vested address.
-Should be allowed or not?
-- Vested: How long will be accounts vested?
-- Dividend: When will the first dividend be payed?
 - Paused: Should mint still be allowed
 - Freezed: Nothing allowed anymore
 - MinterRole / PauserRole: Really necessary?
 Or would "owner" be good enough?
 Separation of concern.